breakfastquay/dataquay/README.txt

 ========

-Dataquay is a free open source library that provides a friendly C++ API for the popular Redland RDF data store using Qt4 classes and containers.
+Dataquay is a free open source library that provides a friendly C++ API for an RDF data store using Qt4 classes and containers.

-Dataquay is intended to be simple to use and easy to integrate.
+Dataquay is simple to use and easy to integrate.
 It is principally intended for use in Qt-based applications that would like to use an RDF datastore as backing for in-memory project data, to avoid having to provide application data-specific file formats and to make it easy to augment the data with descriptive metadata pulled in from external sources.
 Dataquay is also intended to be useful for applications whose primary purpose is not related to RDF but that have ad-hoc RDF needs for metadata management.

+Dataquay does not include the datastore implementation itself; instead it is a wrapper around either the Redland or Sord datastore.

 Dataquay provides these features: